 What are the Types of Dental Fillings?

-Several different types of materials can be used in fillings.
+There are different types of fillings.
 Ask your dentist if you want a specific type of filling.

-Gold fillings are among the most durable filling types.
-Many last 10 or more years.
+Gold Fillings: Gold fillings are among the most durable filling types.
+Many last ten or more years.
 However, it's also the most expensive, doesn't match the tooth color, and may require multiple visits.

 Why Should I Get Dental Fillings?